-- After that, all children MUST report to the School Office Reception for their attendance to be logged on the school - and thus county - system. - All lateness is recorded daily.
-Lateness before registers close will be marked using code 'L'.
-This information will be required by the courts, should a prosecution for non-attendance or lateness be necessary - Registers close 10 minutes after the session start times (see above).
-Arrival after the close of registration will be marked as unauthorised absence code 'U' in line with county and Department for Education (DfE) guidance.
-This mark shows them to be on site, but is legally recorded as an absence. - If a pupil is late due to a medical appointment, they will receive an authorised absence coded 'M'.
+- All lateness is recorded daily.
+Lateness before registers close (9am-9:10am) will be marked using code 'L'.
+This information will be required by the courts, should a prosecution for non-attendance or lateness be necessary. - Arrival after the close of registration will be marked as unauthorised absence code 'U' in line with county and Department for Education (DfE) guidance.
+This mark shows them to be on site, but is legally recorded as an absence. - If any pupil is late for any reason they must be taken to the school office, the parent must record their child's arrival using the signing in system, including the reason for their lateness.
+Office staff will take any lunch orders and ensure the child gets to class as soon as possible. - If a pupil is late due to a medical appointment, they will receive an authorised absence coded 'M'.
 Please be advised that where possible doctors and dentists appointments are to be made outside of school hours or during school holidays. - A doctors or dental appointment card/letter must be shown to the school office team for verification of lateness/absence in order for the absence to be marked 'M' in the register. - Pupils who are consistently late are disrupting not only their own education but also that of the other pupils.
 On-going and repeated lateness is considered as unauthorised absence and will be subject to legal action (see section 6 for further detail).